-Before the holidays we posted an email from a struggling new teacher asking for advice.
-I asked for your input—and our comments section now has some very specific techniques that should be helpful.
-I think one of Nick R.’s comments really speaks to the opportunity for this teacher: “With 172 kids your school has a unique opportunity to build a family of learners – and you’ll need teachers, administrators, relatives, students, and the rest of your community to make that happen.”
+“With 172 kids your school has a unique opportunity to build a family of learners – and you’ll need teachers, administrators, relatives, students, and the rest of your community to make that happen.”—Nick R., Teaching Channel Teacher

 The New Year is a good time to start fresh—and start building that “family of learners.”
-So, as promised in my previous post, I’ve got some suggestions for “Trying to Get Better at Teaching for the Sake of My Students” to try this first week back from break.
+Below, we share a response written to one of our teachers who asked for help in their email, “Trying to Get Better at Teaching for the Sake of My Students,” but we think any new teacher might find some sage advice in the letter below.

 You’re doing all the right things: